victorvdb/RepData_PeerAssessment1/PA1_template.md

 * Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
 * Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

-I use the original dataset again to answer this question.
+I use the imputed dataset again to answer this question.
 First, add in "weekend-day" or "week-day" as a new factor variable.
 I also set the locale to an English version as otherwise it will depend on the language of the system you use.

 ```r